-- Horry County Schools curriculum and course offerings are aligned with the South Carolina College-and-Career-Ready Standards for English Language Arts (SCCCR) expectations. - Instructional materials adoption processes comply with state requirements. - Implementation of the South Carolina support documents has been emphasized since their release as a means of further ensuring student mastery of standards. - Consensus maps (pacing guides), lesson plans, and assessments have been aligned to South Carolina College-and-Career-Ready Standards (SCCCR). - To increase students' college-and-career readiness, opportunities are available for students to take dual-enrollment, Advanced Placement, and International Baccalaureate courses. - Research-based curriculum for all students, ages 3 21, has been implemented PK - 12. - Document-based questioning process (DBQ) is utilized to promote evidence-based writing in grades 3 - 8, Global Studies, U.S. History and Government. - Literature-based questioning process (LBQ) is utilized to promote evidence-based writing in grades 6 8 ELA and English I IV. - Interactive notebooking is implemented in elementary and middle school science and social studies. - Development of written scientific explanations using claims, evidence, and reasoning is emphasized in K - 12 science. - Writing prompts aligned to SC READY have been implemented in grades 3 8.
-The SC READY writing rubric is used to score writing outcomes.
+- Horry County Schools curriculum and course offerings are aligned with the South Carolina College- and Career-Ready Standards for English Language Arts (SCCCR) expectations. - Instructional materials adoption processes comply with state requirements. - Implementation of the South Carolina support documents has been emphasized since their release as a means of further ensuring student mastery of standards. - Consensus maps (pacing guides), lesson plans, and assessments have been aligned to South Carolina College-and-Career-Ready Standards (SCCCR). - To increase students' college-and-career readiness, opportunities are available for students to take dual-enrollment, Advanced Placement, and International Baccalaureate courses. - Research-based curriculum for all students, ages 3 21, has been implemented PK - 12. - Document-based questioning process (DBQ) is utilized to promote evidence-based writing in grades 3 - 8, Global Studies, U.S. History and Government. - Literature-based questioning process (LBQ) is utilized to promote evidence-based writing in grades 6 - 8 ELA and English I - IV. - Interactive notebooking is implemented in elementary and middle school science and social studies. - Development of written scientific explanations using claims, evidence, and reasoning is emphasized in K - 12 science. - Text-dependent analysis writing prompts aligned to SC READY and English I EOCEP have been implemented in grades 3 8 and English I. The SC READY and English EOCEP writing rubrics are used to score writing outcomes. - Writing prompts aligned to ACT have been implemented in English I-IV.
+The ACT argumentative writing rubric is used to score writing outcomes. - Beginning in 2017 18, the SC Honors Framework is being implemented for honorsweighted courses at the high and middle school levels in order to ensure rigor and comparability across the state.